 • Use “you” and “your” instead of passive constructions (“applicants must…”)

-• Let your family’s authentic voice come through; be personal, not institutional
+• Let your family’s authentic voice come through: be personal, not institutional

 Avoid gatekeeping language:

-✅ “Tell us how you’ve made a difference in your school, home, or community.”
+Instead of: “Must demonstrate extraordinary leadership in academic research.”
+Try: “Tell us how you’ve made a difference in your school, home, or community.”

-✅ “Our family wants to support students who care about making positive change.”
+Instead of: “The Foundation Board seeks exemplary candidates who epitomize excellence.”
+Try: “Our family wants to support students who care about making positive change.”

 Add context and encouragement:

-“We ask about your family’s financial situation because our foundation was created to support students who might not otherwise be able to afford college.
+For example: “We ask about your family’s financial situation because our foundation was created to support students who might not otherwise be able to afford college.
 This information helps us identify students who will benefit most from our support.”

 An inaccessible application shuts out qualified students who use assistive technologies or require alternative formats.

-Tips to make your family foundation’s application accessible:
+To make your family foundation’s application accessible:

 • Ensure compatibility with screen readers (use semantic HTML, label form fields clearly)